graphql-java/graphql-java-page/content/blog/deep-dive-data-fetcher-results.md

 For completeness we will show you that you can also pass down errors or data or local context or all of them at once.

 It is perfectly valid to fetch data in graphql and to ALSO send back errors.
 Its not common but its valid.
-For example you might be able to select issues data but not the associated comment data.
 Some data is better than no data.

 {{< highlight Java "linenos=table" >}}